-- Investigate the individual identified as receiving a pension while being reemployed in public service.
-BERS officials should also commence prompt recoupment action against this individual if he is found to be illegally collecting a pension. - Forward to the Department of Investigation, if the circumstances warrant such action, the name of this individual if he is found to be illegally collecting a pension.
+- Investigate the individuals identified as receiving pensions while being reemployed in public service.
+BERS officials should also commence prompt recoupment action against these individuals if they are found to be illegally collecting pensions. - Forward to the Department of Investigation, if the circumstances warrant such action, the names of these individuals if they are found to be illegally collecting a pensions. - Ascertain whether previous pension overpayments have been recouped and whether current pensions have been suspended for those individuals who have been cited in previous audits as "double-dippers" or "disability violators."

-- Ascertain whether previous pension overpayments have been recouped and whether current pensions have been suspended for those individuals who have been cited in previous audits as "double-dippers" or "disability violators." - Send special reminders to service retirees under the age of 65 and to all disability retirees that clearly state their responsibilities regarding public service reemployment.
+• Send special reminders to service retirees under the age of 65 and to all disability retirees that clearly state their responsibilities regarding public service reemployment.